us-itp4/restflow/README.md

 The important scripts of the package are located in `/restflow`

 * `symtools.py`: Extends functions of `sympy` (e.g. Taylor expansions) for multivariate functions.
 * `symvec.py`: Implements symbolically vectors using sympy.
-It further symbolically calculates the Feynman diagrams
+It further symbolically solves the Feynman diagrams
-* `graph.py`: Maps a graphical Feynman diagram into an integral
+* `graph.py`: Maps a graphical Feynman diagram into an integral.
+It has option to extract the graph into a LaTeX file.
+* `integrals.py`: Iterates and solves the `graph.py` for all the possible graphs given a symmetrized Feynman diagram (by permutating the external leg labels).
+* `neural_networks.ipynb`: Applies `restflow` for a Neural Network Model.
-* `active_model_bplus.ipynb`: Applies `restflow` for Active Model B+.
+* `example.ipynb`: Applies `restflow` for 2 simple cases of the KPZ model.
-* `floweqt.ipynb`: For given flow equations, it calculates numerically and graphically the system of equations.